Come On and Do It

-"Come On and Do It" is a song by Swedish singer Pandora, released in December 1993 by Virgin as the second single from the singer's debut studio album, One of a Kind (1993).
+"Come On and Do It" is a song by Swedish singer Pandora, released in December 1993 by Virgin Records as the second single from the singer's debut studio album, One of a Kind (1993).
 The song is written by Tervald Andersson, Martin Akelius and Peter Johansson, and also features an uncredited rap by K-Slim.
-In Europe, it was a top 10 hit in both Finland (4) and Sweden (5).
+In Europe, it was a top-10 hit in both Finland and Sweden.
 On the Eurochart Hot 100, "Come On and Do It" peaked at number 51.
-Outside Europe, the single was a hit in Israel (8) and it also charted in Australia (166).
+Outside Europe, the single was a hit in Israel, peaking at number eight, and it also charted in Australia.